iturdikulov/notes/research/Stolyarov-Programming_volume_1_1_preliminary_information.md

 First two constructions are equal, but third is not equal, because `mkdir` will create directory, and will not check file existence.

-Print numbers from 1 to 100 in Bourne Shell.
+Print numbers from 1 to 100 in Bourne Shell (while loop).
 &#10;
 ```sh
 #!/bin/sh